Accompanying this report are tables and graphs based on RSMeans’ measures of dollar-per-square-foot construction costs.

 Year over year construction costs

-The year-over-year average percentage changes for the 25 cities shown in the tables and graphs ranged from +3.2% for a laboratory to +5.2% for a classroom.
+The year-over-year average percentage changes for the 25 cities shown in the tables and graphs ranged from +3.2% for a bowling alley to +5.0% for an enclosed swimming pool.

-By way of comparison, the current rate of inflation in the United States is +2.7%.
-That was March’s year-over-year increase in the all-items Consumer Price Index (CPI).
+By way of comparison, the current rate of inflation in the United States is +2.3%.
+That was April’s year-over-year increase in the all-items Consumer Price Index (CPI).

-From highest to lowest, New Orleans, Kansas City, San Francisco, Detroit and Denver ranked numbers one through five with respect to year-over-year cost increases among the 25 cities in the latest month.
+From highest to lowest, Winston-Salem, New Orleans, Detroit, Phoenix and Kansas City ranked numbers one through five with respect to year-over-year cost increases among the 25 cities in the latest month.

-Pittsburgh, Phoenix, Atlanta, Washington D.C. and Winston-Salem formed the next rung on the ranking ladder.
+Pittsburgh, Denver, Dallas, Boston and Houston formed the next rung on the ranking ladder.

-Cities with the lowest rates of construction cost increases were Boston, Chicago, San Diego, Minneapolis, Philadelphia and Portland.
+Cities with the lowest rates of construction cost increases were Portland (at the bottom of the listing), Minneapolis, San Diego, St. Louis and Los Angeles.

 The outlook for construction costs